-Worcester Dogs is run by Sandra Raw and supported by a team of invaluable assistants, all of whom you can learn more about here..
+Worcester Dogs is run by Sandra Raw and supported by a large team of training and admin support.

-Worcester Dogs started in 2007 and has since evolved to where we are now offering a huge range of dog and cat services for you from dog walking, puppy visits, home dog visits to puppy classes and lots of fun sports too .
+Worcester Dogs started in 2007 and has since evolved to where we are now offering a huge range of dog and cat services for you; Puppy Classes and 1:1s, Kennel Club Classes, Adolescent Classes and 1:1s, Masterclasses, Scent Detection Training and Mantrailing.
 If you have a dog in Worcester then we are the team to get to know.

 Worcester Dogs has its home base in Kempsey and has worked with Dogs Trust, Guide Dogs for the Blind Association and all of the Veterinary Practices across Worcester, American Kennel Club, UK Kennel Club, Bristol University and local colleges.
 We have consulted with many clients and taught workshops and seminars in the UK and Ireland.

 We care, we listen to you, we understand your dog so in everything we do, we act dog!